dmbarbour/glas/docs/GlasCLI.md

 ### Environment Variables

 In addition to command-line arguments, a console application usually has access to environment variables where variables and values are both strings.
 An API can provide relatively lightweight access to these variables, e.g. `env:get:"GLAS_PATH"`.
-And `env:list` could provide a list of defined variables.
+And `env:list` provides a list of defined variables.

 * **env:get:Variable** - response is a value for the variable, or failure if the variable is unrecognized or undefined.
 * **env:list** - response is a list of defined Variables
+* **env:path-sep** - response is a string representing the path separator for environment path variables, such as ":" for Linux or ";" for Windows.

 Currently this is a read-only API.
-I don't want the complication of correctly handling mutation of GLAS_PATH.
+I don't want complication of correctly handling runtime mutation of GLAS_PATH.
 The primary use of environment variables is to support ad-hoc configuration, such as access to GLAS_PATH, or to HOME where more configs might be kept.

 ### Standard Input and Output